-The most common issue we see on CoinTracker is when a user comes to us reporting an incorrect cost basis, return, capital gain, or market value.
-This checklist solves these issues in 99% of cases so please see if any of these apply to your CoinTracker account:
+The most common CoinTracker support issue is incorrect cost basis, capital gain, or market value.
+This checklist resolves 99% of these problems.

-- Outgoing transactions assumed taxable: by default, outgoing transactions are treated as taxable sends to a third party.
+Outgoing (send) transactions are treated as taxable sends to a third party.
 Without the receiving wallet, CoinTracker cannot distinguish a transfer to your wallet from a sale to a third party wallet, so to be conservative with tax reporting, a taxable event is assumed.
 If you have such an event that should be a transfer (not a taxable send), add the receiving wallet/exchange and we will automatically match up the transaction.
 Alternatively, you can mark the transaction as a transfer using the down arrow next to the transaction.

-- Coinbase Pro: if you used Coinbase Pro (formerly GDAX), make sure to connect both Coinbase and Coinbase Pro to CoinTracker (even if you never used Coinbase consumer).
+If you used Coinbase Pro, make sure to connect both Coinbase and Coinbase Pro to CoinTracker (even if you never used Coinbase consumer).
 Coinbase's infrastructure is setup such that both accounts need to be added independently.

 If you have done all of the above and there is still a problem, please let us know.